GFDRR/rdl-standard/docs/reference/schema.md

 The RDLS schema covers [dataset attributes](#dataset), [resource attributes](#resource) and four components to document data used in risk analysis:

-- [Hazard](#hazard): including the main hazard type and process, triggering hazard and process, hazard intensity units, occurrence frequency of individual events, multiple hazard footprints per event, historical and stochastic events sets, and analytical methods used.
+- [Hazard](#hazard): metadata to describe hazard data, including the main hazard type and process, triggering hazard and p rocess, hazard intensity units, occurrence frequency of individual events, multiple hazard footprints per event, historical and stochastic events sets, and analytical methods used.
-- [Exposure](#exposure): including asset category (including human, built environment assets and natural assets), taxonomy used to describe characteristics of assets and people, cost type, location, geometry types.
+- [Exposure](#exposure): metadata describing exposure data, including asset category (including human, built environment assets and natural assets), taxonomy used to describe characteristics of assets and people, cost type, location, geometry types.
-- [Vulnerability](#vulnerability): describing vulnerability and fragility relationships and indexes, which estimate the impact on people or assets as a function of hazard intensity.
+- [Vulnerability](#vulnerability): metadata to describe vulnerability and fragility relationships and indexes, including type of impact, type of exposure, hazard intensity measure and approach used to develop the relationship.
 This component uses attributes consistent with the hazard, exposure and loss components.
-- [Loss](#loss): modelled monetary and non-monetary damage and losses produced in a risk assessment, including the ability to link losses to the hazard, exposure, and vulnerability components used in the analysis.
-Allows description of common impact and risk metrics for direct and indirect impacts, and for individual historical and hypothetical events, and for large events sets in year loss tables and event loss tables.
+- [Loss](#loss): metadata describing monetary and non-monetary damage and losses produced in a risk assessment.
+This includes fields to link losses to the hazard, exposure, and vulnerability components used in the analysis.
+The loss component enables description of common impact and risk metrics for direct and indirect impacts, for individual historical and hypothetical events, and for large events sets in year loss tables and event loss tables.

 For general definitions of hazard, exposure, vulnerability and loss, please see the [Glossary](../glossary.md).